Francesco Acerbi: Lazio

-Loan to Inter
+Inter Milan

 On 1 September 2022, Acerbi moved on loan to Inter Milan.
+At Inter, he replaced outgoing Andrea Ranocchia and reunited with his former Lazio manager Simone Inzaghi.
+Initially regarded as rather a substitute, Acerbi once again became a regular starter as the season progressed.

+Acerbi was a starter in the 2023 UEFA Champions League final where he was praised for shutting down Manchester City's Erling Haaland from scoring, although Inter ultimately lost 1–0.

+On 7 July 2023, Inter exercised his buy option clause and signed Acerbi permanently.
+On 22 April 2024, he scored a header in a 2–1 win over his former club AC Milan, securing his first Serie A title with Inter in the 2023–24 season with five matches remaining.

+On 6 May 2025, Acerbi scored his first-ever UEFA Champions League goal, a 93rd-minute equalizer with his weak foot against Barcelona in the second leg of the semifinals, to level the aggregate score at 6–6 in an eventual victory in extra-time, securing qualification for their second final in three years.
+In doing so at the age of 37 years and 85 days, he became the second oldest goalscorer in a UCL semifinal, only behind Ryan Giggs in 2011 (37 years and 148 days).

 International career

 Acerbi has been capped once for the Italy under-20 Lega Pro representative team at the first match of 2008–09 Mirop Cup, losing to Hungary.

 On 10 August 2012, Acerbi received his first senior team call-up from Cesare Prandelli.
 He made his senior debut for Italy under Antonio Conte, on 18 November 2014, in a 1–0 friendly win over Albania in Genoa, playing the full 90 minutes.

 He played his first competitive match for Italy under Roberto Mancini, on 8 September 2019, in a 2–1 away win over Finland in a Euro 2020 qualifier.
 His first senior goal for Italy came on 15 November, in a 3–0 away win over Bosnia and Herzegovina, in a Euro 2020 qualifier.

-In June 2021, he was included in Italy's squad for UEFA Euro 2020.
+In June 2021, Acerbi was included in Italy's squad for UEFA Euro 2020.
 In Italy's second group match against Switzerland in Rome on 16 June, Acerbi made his first appearance of the tournament, coming on for the injured Giorgio Chiellini in the first half of an eventual 3–0 victory, which allowed his side to advance to the knock-out stages.
 On 26 June, he started and assisted the match-winning goal, scored by Matteo Pessina, in extra-time of a 2–1 win over Austria in the round of 16.
 On 11 July, Acerbi won the European Championship with Italy following a 3–2 penalty shoot-out victory over England at Wembley Stadium in the final, after a 1–1 draw in extra-time.

+On 23 May 2024, he was named in the 30-man preliminary squad for the UEFA Euro 2024.
+However, he sustained a groin injury which would force him to miss the tournament.